FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 - to see which are the running containers: `docker ps`
-- to connect to a container as root: `docker exec -it {container_name} bash`
+- to connect to a container as root: `docker exec -it {container_name} bash` for example, into nginx container: `docker exec -it nginx bash`  (container name should be the name in docker-compose.yml)
 - to connect to a container as local user (1000): `docker exec -it --user local {container_name} bash`

 This last option is useful when you need to connect to the container and run an non root user (like when you need to run a console script).